aaemnnosttv/last-modified-timestamp/readme.txt

 1. Admin messages after editing a page/post - ie: `Post updated. *timestamp* View Post`,

 No options currently available, but the output can be fully customized with filters and the shortcode can be easily customized using attributes!

+### Gutenberg, WordPress 5, and Beyond

+This plugin does not yet enhance the new editor provided by Gutenberg and introduced as the default editor in WordPress 5.0.
+No plans exist to add support for this although it may be added in the future.
+Other areas of wp-admin enhanced by the plugin still work, as does the classic editor.

 == Installation ==